-2.3.11 Management of hedgerows Hedgerows are important elements in the landscape and provide valuable wildlife habitats.
+2.3.11 Management of hedgerows

+Hedgerows are important elements in the landscape and provide valuable wildlife habitats.
 Management of hedges on privately owned land should reflect these attributes.
 Hedgerows alongside highways must also be managed to ensure public safety.
-Where over-grown hedgerows impact on highway safety provisions in the Highways Act 1980 enables Carmarthenshire County Council to request that overhanging trees and hedges are cut back, see section 2.3.1 below.
-2.3.12 High hedges There is legislation with regards to high hedges growing on land that affects neighbouring properties.
-Guidance Advice regarding such issues may be sought from the Enforcement Section within Planning Services.
-2.4 Guidelines for the management of trees on privately owned land adjacent to a public highway or public right of way Roadside trees play an important part in creating an attractive environment within Carmarthenshire.
+Where over-grown hedgerows impact on highway safety provisions in the Highways Act 1980 enables Carmarthenshire County Council to request that overhanging trees and hedges are cut back, see section 2.3.3 for more information.

+2.3.12 High hedges

+There is legislation with regards to high hedges growing on land that affects neighbouring properties, Part 8 of the Anti-Social Behaviour Act 2003 and the High Hedges Regulations 2005.

+Advice regarding such issues may be sought from the Enforcement Section within Planning and Sustainability Department.

+2.4 Guidelines for the management of trees on privately owned land adjacent to a public highway or public right of way

+Roadside trees play an important part in creating an attractive environment within Carmarthenshire.
 They are greatly valued for the ecology they support, their place in our local history and for the amenity and landscape they provide.
-They can also help reduce air and noise pollution, offset climate change and provide shade.
+They can also help reduce air and mitigate noise pollution, offset climate change and provide shade.
 However, dangerous trees, low branches or overgrown vegetation next to roads can cause accidents.

 Many hedges and trees grow on the edge of the public highway and mark its boundary with private property.
-In such cases it is the responsibility of the adjacent private landowner or occupier to properly maintain them.
+In such cases it is the responsibility of the adjacent private landowner or occupier to maintain them.
 This also applies to trees that overhang the public highway or those which may fall on to it.
 Similarly, private landowners are responsible for the safety of trees adjacent to Public Rights of Way.

-For details of Public Rights of Way contact the Council's Countryside Recreation & Access Unit: prow@carmarthenshire.gov.uk tel.
+For details of Public Rights of Way contact the Council's Countryside Recreation & Access Unit:

+prow@carmarthenshire.gov.uk

+tel.
 01554 742216.

 2.4.1 Legal requirements for maintenance

 The Highways Act 1980 (Section 154) empowers Carmarthenshire County Council, as the Highway Authority, to protect the safety of public highway users by ensuring that owners and occupiers of land with trees next to the public highway, carry out their legal duties in respect of roadside hedges and trees.
-The Highway Authority will write to the owners of trees and hedges where there are considered to be safety issues or where these are posing problems to road users, and request that they fell these trees or carryout appropriate tree surgery.
+The Highway Authority will write to the owners of trees and hedges where they are considered to be safety issues or where they are posing problems to road users, and request that they fell these trees or carryout appropriate tree surgery.

 The complete process involves four stages: